 With the Paycheck Protection Program (PPP), small businesses can borrow funds for COVID-19 relief to use for payroll, rent payments and more.
-Here are some helpful answers to the most common questions we receive on this program.
+Here are some helpful answers to the most common questions we receive on this program, including answers on PPP loan requirements.

 FAQs: Applying for a first-time PPP loan